 RICK ROWLEY: With other armed Sunni groups attacking his allies, frictions between the Shiite Iraqi army and the freedom fighters and the allegations that the local tribes are using American support to arm themselves for civil war, his soldiers face a complex diplomatic mission, one they did not imagine and have not been trained for.

 CPT.
 MARTIN WOHLGEMUTH: The one thing that we ask is that the people back home remember that these are very young kids that they’re sending off to do — to be politicians and policemen and diplomats.
-It’s done every day by soldiers, by soldiers that are very young, seventeen years old sometimes, without a lot of experience, without a lot of training, without a lot of support.
+It’s done every day by soldiers, by soldiers that are very young, 17 years old sometimes, without a lot of experience, without a lot of training, without a lot of support.

 AMY GOODMAN: That report produced by Rick Rowley, independent filmmaker with Big Noise Films.
 He traveled around Iraq for the last month and a half, one of the rare unembedded reporters.
 Rick, summarize and talk about the rest of your travels, what Iraq is like right now, and how you traveled.

 RICK ROWLEY: Well, although Dave Enders and I spent a month and a half traveling around the country not embedded with the American Army, we still — we were embedded virtually everywhere we went.
 The only way to travel was to embed with the Iraqi militias that actually run the country.
 I mean, that is the biggest change from our last trip there, was that now the entire country is run by one militia or another.
 So in Najaf, we went with [inaudible], with al-Hakim’s militia, the Badr Brigades.
 In Basra, we went with the Fadila militia.
-In Baghdad, 60% to 70% of Baghdad is run by the Mehdi Army.
+In Baghdad, 60 to 70 percent of Baghdad is run by the Mehdi Army.
 So, I mean, the Americans now have become one of many militias in the country.
 And, I mean, they control ever-shrinking islands of green zones in a country that is rapidly sinking into civil war.

 And the fact that Anbar is the one success story, it’s the one piece of good news in this incredibly black report from Iraq, I mean, it’s only good news for American soldiers, because they have — they’re hiring now Sunni insurgents to become part of their force.
 But, I mean, these people are still locked into a sectarian conflict that is going to make the country indescribably worse in the years to come.